Image courtesy of Andrew Peacock.

 Dr Malcolm Hilton, Acute Sub Dean at the University of Exeter Medical School and a Consultant Surgeon, said: “Exeter already has a reputation for sports excellence – this year we are The Times and Sunday Times Sports University of the Year.
 This programme will take our commitment to education and research in this area to a new level.
 It will help meet the global need for the highest standard of care possible in any environment.
 Graduates will be equally equipped to deliver healthcare on a mountain, in the aftermath of an earthquake or in a desert, as they are in a hospital.”

 The University is now recruiting healthcare professionals to the three year part-time programme, which starts in September.
-To find out more about eligibility or to apply, visit our postgraduate study site.

 Date: 17 May 2016